Delaware USA Travel Guide

 Ocean Beaches (Rehoboth, Dewey, Bethany, Fenwick Island) offer miles of public access.
 Bay Beaches (Lewes Beach) are calmer.
 Numerous freshwater ponds and lakes within state public parks are popular for fishing and paddle sports.
 For beach activities, a Waterproof phone case protects your device.

-Delaware is generally flat, part of the Atlantic Coastal Plain.
+Delaware is generally flat, part of the Atlantic ocean Coastal Plain.
 Its primary geological features appear as dynamic coastal dunes, sandy beaches, and barrier islands, shaped by ocean and cove processes.

 Local favorites rarely visited by tourists include Bridgeville (known for its Apple-Scrapple Festival but otherwise off the main circuit) and Harrington Raceway & Casino (harness racing has an unique local experience).